mohitmishra786/myJourneyOfBuildingOS/Part-2/Ch-6-CPU-Scheduling/Real-time-Scheduling.md

 @enduml
 ```

 The evolution of real-time scheduling continues as systems become more complex and diverse.
 Understanding fundamental real-time scheduling principles provides the foundation for addressing these emerging challenges and developing next-generation real-time systems that meet the demanding requirements of modern applications.
-The evolution of real-time scheduling continues as systems become more complex and diverse.
-Understanding fundamental real-time scheduling principles provides the foundation for addressing these emerging challenges and developing next-generation real-time systems that meet the demanding requirements of modern applications.